Arkuradev/portfolio-2/README.md

 ## Portfolio 2 - Class assignment

-This page was made as part of a class assignment at Noroff.
+This page was created as part of a class assignment at Noroff.
 This assignment had a 2 week deadline to complete.
-Near the end of this README I have have added ```Future Improvements``` as with more time I would have managed to make some really impactful changes to each project.
+Near the end of this README I have have added **Future Improvements** as with more time I would have managed to make some really impactful changes to each project.

 ## Projects featured